totvslabs/pyCarol/doc/source/pycarol/big_query.rst

 through the ``query()`` method, or to fetch data in chuncks through the ``paginated_query`` and ``fetch_page`` methods.

+Another option for handling paginated queries is to use the ``pycarol.bigqueryjob.BQJob`` class, which provides a way of storing requests status and avoids passing too many parameters on methods calls.
+This class also enables users to handle both paginated and full requests.

 Retrieving full content at once
 -------------------------------